mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 NODE_OPTIONS=--experimental-vm-modules
-for linux/macos add this line in .bashrc or .profile: export NODE_OPTIONS=--experimental-vm-modules if you use Visual Studio Code install the "Jest" extension and add this to the extension settings:
+for linux/macos add this line in .bashrc or .profile: export NODE_OPTIONS=--experimental-vm-modules
+If you use Visual Studio Code open the SalmonLibsTypeScript.VS2022.code-workspace file Then install the "Jest" extension and add this to the extension settings:
 "jest.nodeEnv": {
 	"NODE_OPTIONS": "--experimental-vm-modules"
 }